 Ritual, Power, and Public Life

-The temple was not only a religious space but also a stage for public life.
+The temple was not only a spiritual space but also a stage for public life.
 Festivals, sacrifices, and official gatherings brought citizens together, strengthening communal identity and loyalty to the city.

-By honouring Zeus in such a prominent way, Salamis aligned itself with the religious and cultural norms of the Greek world.
-The temple became a symbol of belonging, linking the city to mainland Greece and other Hellenised regions of the Mediterranean.
+By honoring Zeus in such a prominent way, Salamis aligned itself with the cultural norms of the Greek world.
+The temple became a symbol of belonging, linking the city to mainland Greece and other Hellenized regions of the Mediterranean.

 Decline and Silence

-Earthquakes, rebuilding, and the passage of time reduced the once-grand structure to ruins.
+Earthquakes, building material reclamation, and the passage of time reduced the once-grand structure to ruins.
 Yet even in its broken state, the scale of the remains reflects the former importance of the sanctuary and the ambitions of the city that built it.

 Encountering the Site Today